chaunceygardiner/weewx-loopdata/README.md

 In addition to the usual observation types (which includes `windrun`), there are special `windrun_<direction>` observation types that can be used with `current`, `10m`, `trend`, `hour` and `day` periods.
 These report the distance for each of sixteen directions; and can be used to make a windrose.
-Note: `windrun_<dirction>` observations are NOT supported for `week`, `month`, `year` and `rainyear` periods.
+Note: `windrun_<direction>` observations are NOT supported for `week`, `month`, `year` and `rainyear` periods.

-Note: windrun_<direction> is likely to be moved to a separate plugin (and available to loopdata).
+Note: `windrun_<direction>` observations are experimental and are likely to be moved to a separate plugin (and available to loopdata).

 * `windrun_N`
 * `windrun_NNE`